owl73/westmarch-landol/class/wizard/necromancer.md

 # Necromancer

 **Starting Equipment:** spellbook, ink and quill, dagger, ritual ingredient (1 slot).
-You may �ll as many inventory slots as you’d like with corpse fragments (bones, dried �esh, etc.).
+You may fill as many inventory slots as you’d like with corpse fragments (bones, dried flesh, etc.).

 Necromancers are outlawed and outcast wizards.
 Their profession is a curse; their very name a byword for unholy acts